expectocode/telegram-analysis/README.md

  - Get all the text from a chat and print to standard output (one line per message): `./getalltext.py /path/to/chatlog.jsonl`

  - Get all the text in a chat by a particular user and print to standard output (one line per message): ` ./getalltextfromuser.py /path/to/chatlog.jsonl username_without_at_sign `
-  (Note that usernames are case sensitive here)

  - Get all the text from a chat, and dump it into a text file: `./getalltext.py /path/to/chatlog.jsonl > somefile.txt`

  - You can combine a text-dumping with `mostcommonphrases.py` to get a list of the most commonly sent messages and their frequencies.
-For example, find what messages a user sends most often in a particular chat: `./getalltextfromuser.py /path/to/chatlog.jsonl username_without_at_sign| ./mostcommonphrases.py`
+For example, find what messages a user sends most often in a particular chat: `./getalltextfromuser.py /path/to/chatlog.jsonl username_without_at_sign | ./mostcommonphrases.py`
   `[['lol', 110], ['hmm', 68], ['hey', 23], etc etc]`

- - Get a pie chart of the most active users in a chat: `./mostactiveusers.py /path/to/chatlog.jsonl`
+ - Get a pie chart of the most active users in a chat: `./mostactiveusers.py -f /path/to/chatlog.jsonl`

- - Get a graph of the usage of a particular phrase or phrases in a chat over time: `./phraseovertime.py -f /path/to/chatlog.jsonl -k "phrase1" "phrase2"`
+ - Get a graph of the usage of a particular phrase or phrases in a chat over time: `./phraseovertime.py -f /path/to/chatlog.jsonl -p "phrase1" "phrase2"`

  - Get a graph of the activity levels of a chat or chats over time:
 `./activityovertime.py -f /path/to/chatlog1.jsonl /path/to/chatlog2.jsonl`

  - Same as above, but instead of opening a window with the graph, save the graph as an image in a folder: `./activityovertime.py -o /output/folder/ -f /path/to/chatlog1.jsonl /path/to/chatlog2.jsonl`

-  Note that the -o /output/folder must come before the chatlogs if there is no '-f' flag.

 - The same -o or --output-folder argument can be passed to `activityovertime`, `phraseovertime`, and `mostactiveusers`.
-This allows, for example, scripting these so that you run them on every chat and save all the outputs to a certain directory: `for file in json/*; do ./mostactiveusers.py --output-folder figures/ $file`
+This allows, for example, scripting these so that you run them on every chat and save all the outputs to a certain directory: `for file in json/*; do ./mostactiveusers.py --output-folder figures/ --file $file`

- - Find a rough percentage of users in a chat who send less than 3 messages: `./leastactiveusers.py /path/to/chatlog.jsonl`
+ - Find a rough percentage of users in a chat who send less than 3 messages: `./inactiveusers.py /path/to/chatlog.jsonl`

-  Note that this script outputs a number which could be taken as a member-count of a chat, but is not.
-It's a bit complicated, just take this number with a pinch of salt.
+  Note that this script outputs a number which could be taken as a member-count of a chat, but is not, because the chatlogs have no data about people leaving a chat.

  - Make a venn diagram showing the user overlap between two or three chats from chatlogs of those chats: `./venn_chatlog.py /path/to/chatlog1.jsonl /path/to/chatlog2.jsonl`